-The Library wing of the academic building is the focal point for campus academic life.
+The Library wing of the Academic Building is the focal point for campus academic life.
 The Madonna University Library supports the research needs of students and faculty with a collection of over 200,000 print and electronic books, multimedia resources, and more than 125 subscription databases that provide 24/7 access to 58,000+ online full-text journals.
 Reciprocal borrowing agreements with several nearby colleges and universities, as well as library participation in the Southeastern Michigan League of Libraries Infopass program, enable students to take advantage of the extensive research resources in the Detroit-Ann Arbor area.
 Interlibrary loan and document delivery services further extend the availability of library materials.
 Librarians offer expert assistance at the reference desk, by phone or email, or by appointment in private consultation.
 Classes and workshops to ensure that students access, evaluate, and use information effectively and ethically in the research process are also offered.
 Library facilities provide wireless access and include quiet study areas in addition to rooms for collaborative work.
 Coffee facilities are also available.
-Also located in the Library wing are The Madonna Gallery, Kresge Hall, and University Archives.
+Also located in the Library wing are the Center for Catholic Studies and Interfaith Dialogue, Center for Humane Studies, Madonna Gallery, Kresge Hall, and University Archives.

-The 1400 Wing houses many student services, including the CPI Learning, Sign Language Studies, and nursing simulation laboratories; the Writing Center; the Transitions Center; and the offices of Career Services and Student Life.
+The 1400 Wing houses many student services, including CPI Learning, Sign Language Studies, and nursing simulation laboratories; the Writing Center, the Transitions Center, and the Office of Student Life.

-The Center for Research, room 2404, coordinates Human Subject reviews and provides support for research, scholarly activities, and interdisciplinary collaboration among faculty, staff, and students.
+The Center for Research, located in the Graduate School, coordinates Human Subject reviews and provides support for research, scholarly activities, and interdisciplinary collaboration among faculty, staff, and students.

-The Franciscan Center for Science and Media is located between the central academic building and the University Center building, overlooking the St. Francis gazebo, the pond, and Cardinal Square.
-It is notable as the LEED (Leadership in Energy and Environmental Design) certified "green" building built in Livonia, having earned LEED Gold certification.
+The Franciscan Center for Science and Media is located between the Academic Building and the University Center building, overlooking the St. Francis gazebo, the pond, and Cardinal Square.
+It is notable as the first LEED (Leadership in Energy and Environmental Design) certified "green" building built in Livonia, having earned LEED Gold certification.
 The two-story building is home to the College of Natural and Social Sciences and the Media Center and includes instructional laboratories in the physical and biological sciences, classrooms, seminar rooms, a 150-seat lecture hall, a high-definition digital TV studio and sound stage, radio studio, edit lab, and edit suites.
 A variety of learning spaces are provided throughout the building for students to collaborate on projects, study, or relax during class breaks.
 In the Gathering Space, adjacent to the main lecture hall and the café, students can enjoy each other's company and refreshments.